Tan Yu Yang

 Yu Yang was not only strong in his studies, but in handling his emotions as well.
 Unlike most teenagers who led a protected childhood, Yu Yang came from a low-income single-parent family and lived in a rental flat.
 Instead of faltering, Yu Yang used this adversity to develop a diligent and resilient attitude towards studies and life.
 He even took up part-time jobs outside of school to lighten his mother’s financial load.

 His background also allowed Yu Yang to resonate with the underprivileged.
 He participated in the Overseas Community Involvement Project to Indonesia, Yogyakarta, where he worked with local engineering students to improve the livelihood of local mushroom farmers.
 Yu Yang also spearheaded the CCK Fei Yue Family Services Community Project where he led a team to raise funds for the refurbishment of the centre’s library and designed English lessons for Chinese speaking children.

 Yu Yang is living proof that when the going gets tough, the tough gets going.
 The promising young lad plans to pursue the ICAEW Chartered Accountant qualifications while serving national service.
-His goal is to join one of the Big 4 Auditing firms as a Professional Auditor with a Chartered Accountant of Singapore qualification.
+He will be reading Accounting at the Singapore Management University and aims to join one of the Big 4 Auditing firms as a Professional Auditor with a Chartered Accountant of Singapore qualification.